October 2, 2000- February 9, 2002

 8. HYPOTHYROID: The thyroid gland has an important effect on the immune system and helps the digestive system operate correctly.
 Lack of proper digestive secretions can cause reduction in bacteria.
 Constipation can also result.

 9. HORMONAL IMBALANCE: An imbalance between estrogen and progesterone can be a factor in yeast overgrowth.
 Any upset in this balance can cause yeast overgrowth.

 10. DIABETES: It is essential that the diabetes be addressed first and the blood sugar controlled.
-It is impossible to eliminate candida while the blood sugar is high, but there are specific anti-fungal herbs that have traditionally been used to lower blood sugar. ..
+There are plenty of good resources out there that will help you get it under control.
+It is impossible to eliminate candida while the blood sugar is high, but there are specific anti-fungal herbs that have traditionally been used to lower blood sugar...

 It is also estimated that 30% of all Americans have candida.

 What is die-off (Herxheimer reaction)?